How to photograph a meteor shower during full Moon

 Geminid meteor captured by Gaurav Singh, Panuke Lake, Nova Scotia, Canada, 14 December 2023 Equipment: GoPro HERO11 colour CMOS camera

-We can’t predict what the weather will be, but we can predict that the Moon will definitely be a nuisance during the 2024 Geminid meteor shower.
+We can’t predict what the weather will be, but we can predict when the Moon will be a nuisance during a meteor shower.

 If there is any haze or mist present, this will be amplified by moonlight to create a natural meteor-reducing filter.

-But surprisingly, while the visual experience will be greatly diminished, it is still possible to catch Geminids using a camera under such extreme conditions.
+But surprisingly, while the visual experience will be greatly diminished, it is still possible to catch meteor using a camera under such extreme conditions.

 Photographing a meteor shower